AnviMittal/cse15l-lab-reports/lab-report-3-week-6.md

 **Copying whole directories with `scp-r`**

 We can use the command `scp` to only copy one file.
 If we want to copy a whole directory of files, it becomes easier when we use the command `scp-r`.
-To use `scp-r`: Log into the terminal of the directory you want to copy (I am using the directory "markdown-parser") and use the command `scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parser` to copy the entire directory.
+To use `scp-r`: Log into the terminal of the directory you want to copy (I am using my personal username and the directory "markdown-parser") and use the command `scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parser` to copy the entire directory.
 It will look something like -
 ![Image](mark1.png)
 ![Image](mark2.png)